Inferara/inference-language-spec/lexical-structure.md

 #### 4.10.2.1 Description

 Parentheses `()` are used to group expressions and arguments in function calls.
-Also a `()` outside of a function definition context is interpreted as a single token and is used to represent the unit type.
+Also a `()` outside of a function definition spec is interpreted as a single token and is used to represent the unit type.

 See also: [Functions](./functions.md#11-function-definition)
 See also; [Types](./types.md#6-unit)